MathieuBo/PathoSpreading/README.md

 This is the main file allowing to control and run the model.
 Several functions have been implemented to allow to run the model it is simple version or combining expression values.
 It also allows to run some robustness tests.

 Main *inputs*:
-- exp_data = Quantification of alpha-synuclein pathology (values from data.csv)
+- exp_data: Quantification of alpha-synuclein pathology (values from data.csv)
-- timepoints = by default [1,3,6].
+- timepoints: by default [1,3,6].
 Can be modified when changing the experimental data set.
-- connectivity_ipsi.csv & connectivity_contra.csv = connectivity matrices obtained from [Oh et al. 2014](https://www.nature.com/articles/nature13186)
+- connectivity_ipsi.csv & connectivity_contra.csv: connectivity matrices obtained from [Oh et al. 2014](https://www.nature.com/articles/nature13186)
-- synuclein = Energy (i.e. expression) values found in SncaExpression.csv.
+- synuclein: Energy (i.e. expression) values found in SncaExpression.csv.
 By defaut ```use_expression_values= False```.
-- seed = seeding region.
+- seed: seeding region.
 By default: iCPu.
 If the seed is not found in seed list returns [ERROR in make_Xo].
-- nb_of_region = by default: 58 (maximum value).
+- nb_of_region: by default: 58 (maximum value).
 Used the compute the robustness of the model.

 Main *outputs*:
 The main outputs are saved in two main folders.
 In the folder "output":
-- predicted_pathology{seed}.csv = CSV table with the predicted pathology values for each timepoint.
+- predicted_pathology{seed}.csv: CSV table with the predicted pathology values for each timepoint.
-- model_output_MPI{timepoint}{seed}.csv = CSV table that contains the results of the linear regression for a specific timepoint.
+- model_output_MPI{timepoint}{seed}.csv: CSV table that contains the results of the linear regression for a specific timepoint.
-- stats{seed}.csv = Contains for each timepoint the Pearson's r coefficient, the p-value and the corrected p-value.
+- stats{seed}.csv: Contains for each timepoint the Pearson's r coefficient, the p-value and the corrected p-value.
 (Bonferroni's correction)

 In the folder "plots"
-- Predicted_VS_Path_MPI{timepoint}{seed}.png/.pdf = lollipop plot showing the predicted vs pathology data.
+- Predicted_VS_Path_MPI{timepoint}{seed}.png/.pdf: lollipop plots showing the predicted vs pathology data.
-- density_VS_residual{seed}.png/.pdf = Density plots of the residuals for a specific seed.
+- density_VS_residual{seed}.png/.pdf: Density plots of the residuals for a specific seed.
-- predicted_pathology{seed}.csv = Heatmap with normalized values of predicted pathology.
+- predicted_pathology{seed}.csv: Heatmap with normalized values of predicted pathology.
 By default ```Drop_seed : False```.
 If True then it drops the seed region from the Heatmap and plots to allow a better dynamic range in visualization.
 Predictions_{seed}_excluded{seed}.png/.pdf.

--plot_r_(c)_MPI{timepoint}{seed}.png/.pdf = Plots of the evolution of r with respect to c for a specific timepoint.
+- plot_r_(c)_MPI{timepoint}{seed}.png/.pdf: Plots of the evolution of r with respect to c for a specific timepoint.

-- Random_Seed/Random_patho/Random_Adja.png/.pdf = Plots of the the fits obtained when we used different controls.
+- Random_Seed/Random_patho/Random_Adja.png/.pdf: Plots of the the fits obtained when we used different controls.

-- Stability_MPI{timepoint}{seed}.png/.pdf = Graph used to compute the minimal regions needed to obtain a stable fit r
+- Stability_MPI{timepoint}{seed}.png/.pdf: Graph used to compute the minimal regions needed to obtain a stable fit r

-- Mean_MPI{timepoint}_SW{Sliding_number}{seed}.png/.pdf = Same as before but when computing a mean with a Sliding window.
+- Mean_MPI{timepoint}_SW{Sliding_number}{seed}.png/.pdf: Same as before but when computing a mean with a Sliding window.

-- SD_MPI{timepoint}_SW{Sliding_number}{seed}.png/.pdf = Same as before but when computing a Standard Deviation with a Sliding window.
+- SD_MPI{timepoint}_SW{Sliding_number}{seed}.png/.pdf: Same as before but when computing a Standard Deviation with a Sliding window.

 The same tables and figures are also produced when running the scripts for the Iterative model or considering